ericfell/CVsim/README.md

 CVsim
 --------

-`cvsim` is a Python package for cyclic voltammogram (CV) simulation via the semi-analytical method developed by Oldham and Myland<sup>1</sup>.
+`cvsim` is a Python package for cyclic voltammogram (CV) simulation via a semi-analytical method developed by Oldham and Myland<sup>1</sup>.
 It is valid for CV experiments performed on disk macroelectrodes, and uses a semiintegration algorithm.
 In the limit of infinitely small potential steps, this algorithm is an exact solution.
 Due to the precision of standard potentiostats, simulations that use a potential step of 1-5 mV typically provide a reasonable accuracy-computing time trade-off, where accuracy sanity checks (e.g. Randles-Sevcik relationship for E<sub>r</sub> and E<sub>q</sub> mechanisms) have been performed.